thegiftofgabes/fantasypunk-netlify/content/quickstart/_09-remarkable-moves.md

 # remarkable moves: special abilities and skills

-When you create your character, choose 2 Remarkable Moves.
+Everyone starts with 2 Remarkable Moves.

 ## song of silence

-When you take a **kind** approach to **ease, aid, or soothe** someone, you may create space for them to air their burdens.
+When you take a **kind** approach to **ease, aid, or soothe** someone, you may create space for them to air their troubles.

 On a solid hit, **alleviate their burden**;